bmuschko/ckad-crash-course/exercises/26-secret/instructions.md

 In this exercise, you will first create a Secret from literal values.
 Next, you'll create a Pod and consume the Secret as environment variables.
 Finally, you'll print out its values from within the container.

 > [!NOTE]
-> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating a Secret and consuming it as environment variables"](https://learning.oreilly.com/scenarios/ckad-configuration-creating/9781098104894/).
+> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating a Secret and Consuming It as Environment Variables"](https://learning.oreilly.com/scenarios/creating-a-secret/9781098164232/).

 1. Create a new Secret named `db-credentials` with the key/value pair `db-password=passwd`.
 2. Create a Pod named `backend` that uses the Secret as environment variable named `DB_PASSWORD` and runs the container with the image `nginx:1.23.4-alpine`.